Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Proofs and Extended Discussions for Sections 2 and 3

 To prepare for the proof of Theorem~\ref{thm:IF}, we begin by recalling several foundational concepts from semiparametric theory, including regular parametric submodels, score functions, tangent spaces, and pathwise differentiability.
 These concepts provide a principled framework for defining and deriving influence functions.
 To rigorously understand and formalize the sensitivity discussed in Remark~\ref{remark:IF_WCDE_Z}, we also introduce the definition of influence functions via local distributional perturbations.
 This alternative characterization is particularly useful for interpreting the robustness and local sensitivity of statistical functionals to contamination at individual points.

-\paragraph{Tangent Space, Pathwise Differentiability, and Influence Function.}
+\textbf{Tangent Space, Pathwise Differentiability, and Influence Function.}

 We now introduce key concepts from the local geometry of the model $\mathcal{M}$ that play a central role in semiparametric estimation theory.
-We proceed step-by-step, starting with the notion of regular parametric submodels, which formalize how a nonparametric distribution can be locally perturbed in a smooth manner. \begin{definition}[Regular One-dimensional Submodel, \citealt{bickel1993efficient}] Let $\mathcal{M}$ be a nonparametric model.
-A \emph{regular one-dimensional submodel} $\{P_t\}_{t \in (-\varepsilon, \varepsilon)} \subset \mathcal{M}$ passing through $P$ at $t = 0$ is a smooth parametric path such that $P_0 = P$ and the corresponding density $p_t$ with respect to a dominating measure $\nu$ is differentiable in $t$ at $t = 0$, with the derivative satisfying
+We proceed step-by-step, starting with the notion of regular parametric submodels, which formalize how a nonparametric distribution can be locally perturbed in a smooth manner.